 General Electric (CBS), 30 minutes weekly, 1952-54.

 The Bing Crosby Show (CBS), 15 minutes 5 nights a week, Nov.
 22, 1954 - Dec.
 28, 1956 with announcer Ken Carpenter and the Buddy Cole Trio.
-Theme was "Moonlight Becomes You" and later "Something in Common."
+Theme was "Moonlight Becomes You" then "Something in Common" and, finally, "Where the Blue of the Night."
+Bing introduced old and new Crosby recordings, many recorded especially for the broadcast.
+Most shows included a monologue from Bing on culture and society.
+There were no guests other than frequent visits from Bing's youngest son, Lindsay, to banter with Dad and sing a song.
 Various sponsors.
+The series produced 550 episodes.

 A Christmas Sing with Bing (CBS, VOA and AFRS), 1955-62, 1 hour each year sponsored by the Insurance Company of North America.